 Currently, it does not have any protected on-road bike facilities or off-road alternatives for bike riders to be separate from traffic.

-Following the crash, Bicycle Network was also extremely disappointed with the insufficient answers from the NSW Minister for Rods, Maritime and Freight Melinda Pavy in response to questions posed in parliament by independent MP Alex Greenwich.
+Following the crash, Bicycle Network was also extremely disappointed with the insufficient answers from the NSW Minister for Roads, Maritime and Freight Melinda Pavey in response to questions posed in parliament by independent MP Alex Greenwich.

 Alex Greenwich MP, Independent Member for Sydney, posed the following questions to the NSW Minister for Roads, Maritime and Freight on 22 November, 2017: